 PT: Many of your songs speak to the experience of being more independent, breaking away from potentially unhealthy relationships.
 What’s your advice to others to become more independent and self-confident?

-Xkylar: When your in a toxic/abusive relationship, you can often confuse someone else's voice as your own, the voice that tells you that you aren't good enough, that you need to change or that your responsible for someone else's feelings.
+Xkylar: When you’re in a toxic/abusive relationship, you can often confuse someone else's voice as your own, the voice that tells you that you aren't good enough, that you need to change, or that you’re responsible for someone else's feelings.
 I used to feel like if I didn't make someone else happy, I wasn't good enough.
-The truth is you will never be able to make that person happy, it is not your responsibility to be change to make someone else feel better about themselves.
+The truth is you will never be able to make that person happy; it is not your responsibility to change to make someone else feel better about themselves.
 Happiness comes from within.
 You can only help others if you help yourself.
 Your happiness is the most important thing.

 Reddit has also been a great resource.
 There are a TON of threads that are for people dealing with toxic relationships.
 The people on those threads are some of the most positive and loving people I have ever spoken to.
 Therapy is also a good option if it’s feasible. <3 Sending love to anyone dealing with this <3

 PT: Who are some artists that you’re inspired by at the moment?